-We find that proof templates supply SMCs with the predicates and assumptions needed to prove the safety of array bounds checks in common loops.
+Proof templates supply SMCs with the predicates and assumptions needed to prove the safety of array bounds checks in common loops.
 We plan to extend our framework to handle multiples loops, and to explore proof templates for other problem domains.